Florida nursing home workers surrender to face charges in post-hurricane deaths

 A fourth defendant, also a nurse, was taken into custody by police in Miami, according to the lawyers, David Frankel and Lawrence Hashish.

 Carballo and Collin were each being booked on 12 counts of manslaughter, Frankel told Reuters.
-Meggie, who was a contract nurse at the facility, was being booked on two counts of aggravated manslaughter and two counts of tampering with evidence, according to documents seen by Reuters.
+Meggie, a contract nurse at the facility, was being booked on two counts of aggravated manslaughter and two counts of tampering with evidence, according to documents seen by Reuters.

 It was not immediately clear what charges the fourth defendant faced.

 Arrest warrants for all four defendants were issued over the weekend in the case, which the Broward County coroner has ruled a homicide, lawyers said.
+They were expected to make their initial court appearances on Tuesday for a bond hearing.

+Defense lawyers said their clients were innocent of criminal wrongdoing, and that the victims, who were already in frail health, died under extreme circumstances beyond anyone’s control in a natural disaster.
+Frankel said most of the dead had been under hospice care.

+“I believe these charges are meritless, and it’s outrageous for them to charge these individuals, the night shift, with manslaughter,” Hashish said.

+“The real crime is that the state is looking to blame selfless care givers,” said Hilham Soffan, an attorney for the contract nurse.

-The 12 victims in the case, ranging in age from 57 to 99, were found to have died from heat-related causes after being left with little or no air-conditioning in the nursing home for days after Irma knocked out electricity to the facility in September 2017.
+The 12 victims in the case, ranging in age from 57 to 99, were found to have died from heat-related causes after being left with little or no air-conditioning in the nursing home for days after Hurricane Irma knocked out electricity to the facility in September 2017.

+The deaths stirred an outcry and raised concern about the vulnerability of Florida’s large elderly population in the event of power outages after a storm.

 Hollywood police declined to release details of the case, but said Chief Chris O’Brien and other law enforcement officials would announce the charges on Tuesday at 10 a.m.
 EDT (1400 GMT).

+Patients taken to the hospital had temperatures ranging from 107 degrees to 109.9 Fahrenheit (41.7 to 43.3 Celsius), the agency said.
+Average normal human body temperature is 98.6 degrees F (37 Celsius).

+Florida’s Agency for Health Care Administration suspended the facility’s license after determining that medical personnel had delayed in calling for emergency assistance when temperatures inside reached excessive levels.

-Reporting by Zachary Fagenson in Miami; Additional reporting and writing by Steve Gorman in Los Angeles; Editing by Dan Grebler and Matthew Lewis
+Reporting by Zachary Fagenson in Miami; Additional reporting and writing by Steve Gorman in Los Angeles; Editing by Dan Grebler, Matthew Lewis and Sonya Hepinstall